It’s easy to get a good mix going if you have a set idea of what you’re trying to accomplish.

 Reverb creates the stage in which you set your mix.
 Think of it this way: If you want your song to take place in a big cathedral, then use the big cathedral reverb.
 If you want a tight studio space, then use the space that sounds like a small studio space.
 Just make sure you find a good space for your song.

-But by all means, don’t use nothing.
+But by all means, don’t leave it dry.

 Group Your Elements